Mindless emotional eating.

 Silk -Identify

-Go through the list and consider the possibilities.
-Look up some of the words – add more of your own.
+List your feelings and consider the possibilities.
+Look up some of the synonyms and add them to your list.

 SILK – Listen